-A substance in the gas phase that is at a lower temperature than the critical point is called steam.
-Due to this characteristic, the vapor can be condensed into a liquid or a solid by increasing its pressure without reducing the temperature.
+Vapor is a substance in the gas phase that is at a temperature lower than the critical point.
+Due to this characteristic, vapor can condense into a liquid or a solid by increasing its pressure without reducing the temperature.

-That is, steam is a gas that can condense at a constant temperature, increasing the pressure.
-On the other hand, to convert a non-vaporous gas to liquid, it is not enough to increase the pressure, but the temperature will have to be lowered.
+That is, it is a gas that can be condensed at a constant temperature by increasing the pressure.
+On the other hand, to convert a non-vaporous gas to a liquid, it is not enough to increase the pressure, but the temperature will have to be decreased.

 For example, water has a critical temperature of 374 ° C (647 kelvin), which is the highest temperature at which liquid water can exist.

 Vapor can coexist with a liquid or solid.
 In this case, the two phases will be in equilibrium, and the gas pressure will be equal to the equilibrium vapor pressure of the liquid (or solid).